 Past artists-in-residence include Christian McBride, Ray Vega, Marcus Roberts, Terence Blanchard, and Big Chief Donald Harrison.

 Paul Brana Memorial Fund

 Paul Brana was a kindhearted, truly gifted musician with a love for music education and his fellow Vermont musicians.
 On behalf of his family and friends, an annual fund has been established to connect local musicians with school music programs throughout Vermont, instilling an appreciations of jazz in the next generation.

 Contribute to this fund online or by phone at 802-863-7992.

-For schools: Apply now for a workshop in Spring of 2018.
+For schools: Apply now for a workshop in the 2018-2019 school year.
 Download application

 The Ed Bemis Scholarship

 The Burlington Discover Jazz Festival annually awards $2,000 to a high school senior who will be majoring or minoring in music in college.
 The scholarship celebrates the memory of Ed Bemis by helping students who, like Ed, exhibit a love, respect, and curiosity for jazz.
 For information on how to apply, visit vmea.org.